• 18 Cheviot Hill, Porters Lake, NS B3E 1K1

 To download the PDF – CIMarE – Medal of Excellence – 2025 Call for Nominations

-The CIMarE Medal of Excellence – 2024 Awarded to Dr. John Attersley
+The CIMarE Medal of Excellence – 2025 Awarded to Pierre Louis-Philippe Boisclair

 Fellows of the Institute